marcaurele/ansible-exoscale-privnet/README.md

     $ git clone git@github.com:marcaurele/ansible-exoscale-privnet.git
     $ cd ansible-exoscale-privnet

-All the needed tools (Ansible and cs) are listed in the requirements.txt file and you can install them with a simple:
+All the needed tools (Ansible, cs and sshpubkeys) are listed in the requirements.txt file that you can install in a new virtual environment:

     $ pip install -r requirements.txt